-Feel free to indulge in the offered stories below.
+Feel free to read the offered stories below.
+If you enjoy it, please consider forwarding to a friend!
+Thank you!
 I may offer additional free stories in the future, so be sure to check in again!

 "Bog Bonbons for my Bae" appeared in the inaugural issues of Tales from the Year Between, Achten Tan: Land of Dust & Bone."
 I also served as an assistant editor for the volume.